softworkz/embyuserwiki/Media Browser Connect.md

 ## Guide for Users

-For users, simply [sign up for Media Browser Connect](http://mediabrowser.tv/connect/).
+Start by [signing up for Media Browser Connect](http://mediabrowser.tv/connect/).
 Then ask the owner of a Media Browser Server to invite you to use their server.

 Once the invitation has been sent, you'll need to accept it by clicking on a link in the invitation email.
 The invitation will appear similar to the following: